Tourism Management BA (Hons)

-You will gain a truly interdisciplinary outlook on tourism as the degree curriculum embeds knowledge from a variety of related subjects, including geography, finance, human resources management, operations management and events management.
+You will gain a truly interdisciplinary outlook on tourism management as the degree curriculum embeds knowledge from a variety of related subjects, including geography, business management and marketing, and events management.
 The degree seeks to actively engage with local stakeholders and some key elements of its curriculum focus on tourism development in the city of Liverpool and the wider region.
 The curriculum is research-driven and business practice-based; this provides you with up-to-date and first-hand tourism experience which can represent a key advantage in the highly competitive job market.

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 20-25 students, and tutorials which typically have no more than 10 students.
-You will also have a number of optional and compulsory fieldtrips each year, plus opportunities for one-to-one meetings with your tutor each week.
+There are also a number of fieldtrips each year, as well as the opportunity to have a one-to-one meeting with your tutor each week.

-In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
-On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.
+In your first year there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
+On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as group study to prepare for any group assessments you may have.

-Throughout your three years of study you will have a number of assessments, including written exams at the end of each year, business reports, essays and portfolios.
-In your final year, you will also complete a dissertation project.
+Throughout your three years of study, you will have a number of assessments, including written exams at the end of each year, business reports, essays, a literature review, portfolios and presentations.
+In your final year, you will also complete a dissertation.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

 World Regions: Understanding the World